LDAP integration troubleshooting

 - Optional.
 Enter a proxy server for the Okta LDAP Agent on the Okta LDAP Agent Proxy Configuration page, and then click Next.

 If the LDAP proxy server returns its own schema, issues importing user data can occur when the proxy server schema and LDAP server schemas are different.
-To avoid data importation issues, make sure the LDAP proxy server and LDAP server schemas are identical.
+To avoid data importation issues, make sure that the LDAP proxy server and LDAP server schemas are identical.

 - To register the Okta LDAP Agent with the Okta service, enter your Okta subdomain name, and then click Next.